Neirea/e-commerce-1/README.md

 -   Session authentication with Passport.js
 -   Data is stored in PostgreSQL
 -   "Payments" via Stripe
--   REST endpoints for the external services
+-   REST API with input validation
--   GraphQL for the internal services
+-   Swagger documentation at route '/doc'
 -   Cloudinary for image management

 ## Server technologies:

--   Express with Typescript
+-   Nest.js with Typescript
--   Apollo Server GraphQL
--   Prisma ORM to access PostgreSQL
+-   Prisma ORM for PostgreSQL
 -   Sessions are stored in Redis
--   Deployed on Railway
+-   Deployed on Google Cloud Run